-Within 4th RTBn., there are three companies: November, Oscar and Papa.
-Each company contains an average of two, 50- to 60-recruit platoons.
-4th RTBn. only trains female recruits, and companies are staffed exclusively by female drill instructors and officers.
+Within 4th RTBn, there are three companies: November, Oscar and Papa.
+Each company contains an average of two 50- to 60-recruit platoons.
+4th RTBn only trains female recruits.

 Recruit training is now identical for both male and female recruits, but this is a result of many significant changes over the last 25 years.
 Some of the key changes were:

 - 1978-First females graduate from Drill Instructor School.

 - 1985-Females began firing the M16-A2 for qualification, which added an additional three weeks to the female schedule.

 - 1988-Basic Warrior Training/Marine Combat Training was incorporated into recruit training for females, adding another two weeks to their schedule.

 - 1996-Female drill instructors were allowed to wear the campaign cover, replacing the scarlet shoulder cord.